What you'll learn

 Testing scrub_

 Create a stack of member blocks on the workspace.
-You should see generated code for all of your blocks, not just the first one.
+There should be generated code for all of the blocks, not just the first one.

-Next, add an object block and drag your member blocks into it.
-This case tests statementToCode, and should generate code for all of your blocks.
+Next, add an object block and drag the member blocks into it.
+This case tests statementToCode, and should generate code for all of of the blocks.

-JSON is a simple language, and there are many additional features you may want to implement in your generator.
+JSON is a simple language, and there are many additional features that could be implemented in a custom generator.
 Blockly's built-in language generators are a good place to learn more about some additional features:

 Blockly ships with five language generators: Python, Dart, JavaScript, PHP, and Lua.
-You can find the language generators and block generators in the generators directory.
+The language generators and block generators can be found in the generators directory.